mirjalol-norkulov/vue3-headless-tel-input/README.md

 ## Usage

-Import composable give returned ref to the input
+Import composable and give returned ref to the input

 ```ts
 import { useTelInput } from "vue3-headless-tel-input"